Abisogun Kokumo

 Q. Can I still receive special education if I am in functional literacy?

-Q. How will my teacher know if I need special education?
+Q. How will my teacher know if I need Special Education

-A. During the screening process, incarcerated individuals are asked if they have ever received special education.
-If during the screening process, it is found that the student is having trouble in school, they may be referred to the child study team for possible special education evaluation.
+A. During the screening process, incarcerated individuals are asked if they have ever received Special Education.
+If, during the screening process, it is found that the student is having trouble in school, they may be referred to the child study team for possible Special Education evaluation.